 Suffering from parental boredom?
 Sometimes playing with kids get tiresome.
-Here are tips for those days when you’re bored playing with your kids.
+Here are tips when you’re bored playing with your kids.

 On many days, I’m on top of my parenting game.
-I read with my kids, make a few crafts, and encourage him to help me cook in the kitchen.
+I read with the kids, make a few crafts, and encourage them to help me cook in the kitchen.
 On those days, I’m an A+ mom.
-Then you have the other days… the days when being a parent is so boring.

-These are the days when I can only take so much of repeating the same answers, fiddling with a puzzle over and over, and watching my toddler play with crayons and dominoes.
-Days like these, I’m ready to conk out with of course a list of tasks still running in my mind.
+These are the days when I can only take so much of fiddling with a puzzle over and over and watching them play with crayons and dominoes.
+Days like these, I’m ready to either conk out with exhaustion or itching to get through my list of tasks.

 When you’re bored playing with your kids

 Some of my happiest days are when my husband and I can go through our regular day with kids in tow.
-Kids loved sitting in the grocery cart?
+Kids wanted to pull weeds from the yard?
 Score!
 Five-year-old helped us cook dinner?
 Awesome.

 Playing kid stuff isn’t the only way to “play” with your kids.
+In fact, they benefit so much from being involved in your world.
 Why?

 - They learn life skills like cooking and comparing grocery prices.